 Although the above steps are necessary to enhance Cocker Spaniel’s life cycle, it is also essential to be aware of the possible diseases that this breed is prone to.

-In the table hereunder, we have specified some common health conditions that could adversely affect the Cocker Spaniel Lifespan.
+In the table, we have specified some common Cocker Spaniel health problems that could adversely affect the Cocker Spaniel Lifespan.

 If you see any of the following symptoms, you should contact your vet and consult the appropriate treatment or take his permission for following the below-suggested treatments.